cburges2/Hubitat/README.md

 Google App Scripts

 Scripts I use to log Hubitat Data to Google Sheets.
 One script is used for the logging, and the other is used to mangage log size based on days to retain.
 I call the scripts from Webcore to send the data.

+Solar Pool Heater Controller

+A driver and app combo to run a solar pool heater pump.
+Required Sensors: Pump Switch, Temperature Sensor for heater box, Temperature Sensor for Pool, Illumination Sensor for outside.
+Features:  Turns on the heater pump when illumination is over setpoint or heater box temperature is over setpoint.
+App: Solar Pool Heater Controller App - updates the driver attributes.
+Turns on the pump device based on driver operationalState.
+Driver: Solar Pool Heater Controller - controls the cycles and logic using the attributes updated by the app.
+Install: Add the driver code and create a Solar Heater Controller device.
+Add the app code, then istall it as a user app.
+Choose you devices in the app.
+Rules: Turn on heater when solar over setpoint or Temp over setpoint.
+Turn off if pool temp is at max setpoint.
+Do not turn on if heater temp is less than pool temp.
+Dashbaord Icons: An icon is set from the web for each state, on for illumination, on for heat, on for both, or idle.
+A pool temperature confort icon is set based on pool temp.
+The limits for water confort temperatures are set in Prefrences.
+Another Companion app, Solar Pool Heater Sync, lets you use Variable Connectors (number) to update setpoints from the Dashboard.
+The app syncs the setpoints in the driver to the Variable Connectors (which are virtual devices).
+Create an Illumination setpoint and a Temperature setpoint variable connectors, as numbers, and choose them in the sync app at install.